BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 One type of sound system—that you will often see in a recording studio, filmmaking, television, radio studios, and television studios—is the studio monitor.
 Studio monitors, of course, are loudspeakers that can provide accurate audio reproduction.
 Studio monitors, according to audio engineers, should be capable of producing relatively flat frequency responses.

-In other words, the studio monitors should show minimal emphasis, which means they should produce an accurate tonal quality reproduction of the audio source, transparent and uncolored.
+In other words, the studio monitors should show minimal emphasis, which means they should produce an accurate tonal quality reproduction of the audio output source, transparent and uncolored.

 Moreover, they should also deliver audio signals with no significant relative phase shift of specific frequencies.
 This means they should not produce any distortion for stereo recordings.
 Remember that a linear phase response enables impulse response to remain faithful to the audio source sans smearing.